marcoceppi/kubernetes.github.io/docs/getting-started-guides/ubuntu/validation.md

 firewall to successfully run e2e test results.
 Or you may use the exposed proxy settings [properly configured](https://github.com/juju-solutions/bundle-canonical-kubernetes#proxy-configuration) on the kubernetes-worker units.

+## Upgrading the e2e tests

+The e2e tests are always expanding, you can see if there's an upgrade available by running `juju status kubernetes-e2e`.

+When an upgrade is available, upgrade your deployment:

+    juju upgrade-charm kubernetes-e2e